With a variety of choices available, how do I find a trusted instructor or program?

 For how long will my child retain these skills?

 While some research shows that students who finish with strong self-rescue skills have a high likelihood of maintaining these potentially life-saving reflexes for up to a year, we do not recommend taking that risk and highly encourage maintenance or continuation lessons more frequently.
 The continuation programs allow your child to keep or gain confidence, better enjoy the self-rescue skills for use during playtime at the pool, and to keep skills strong enough to be efficient on their growing bodies.
 Continuation also allows your instructor to continue to remediate any interfering habits that are picked up outside of lessons and to further educate your family on honoring and practicing your child’s skills.

 My kid is older, isn't it too late for him to learn self-rescue skills?

 Simply put, no, it is never too late for a child to learn self-rescue skills.
 Even children who have had previous traditional swim lessons can learn the self-rescue skills needed to keep them safer in and around the water.

 What is the intended purpose of life jackets and personal flotation devices (PFDs)?

 80% of children who drowned in open water, such as ponds, lakes, oceans and rivers, were not wearing a life jacket.
 Coast Guard Approved personal flotation devices (PFDs) can save a life in the event of an emergency fall-in and can make swimming in open/treacherous water safer.
 It is the law that children wear these on moving vessels.

-These same devices, if used for fun at the pool, delay the learn to swim process and create a false sense of security and self-rescue instructors recommend that parents remove the PFD and get into the water to support their child and allow the child to engage with and explore the water within their arms reach.
+These same devices, if used for fun at the pool, delay the learn-to-swim process and create a false sense of security.
+Self-rescue instructors recommend that parents remove the PFD and get into the water to support their child and allow the child to engage with and explore the water within their arm’s reach.

 When will my child be confident in the water?